|Location||Avon Region, Western Australia|

 Take a 3D tour of Julimar - click here.

-Weathering at Gonneville extends down to ~30-40m below surface and a well-developed saprolite (oxide) profile after serpentinite contains elevated PGE-Au grades (typically ranging from 1.2-4.5g/t PGE+Au) from near surface to a depth of ~25m.
+Weathering at Gonneville extends down to ~30-40m below surface and a well-developed saprolite (oxide) profile contains elevated PGE-Au grades from near surface to a depth of ~25m (top of fresh rock).

 Tests completed on a composite of oxide mineralisation samples has also returned promising results, with the extraction of palladium and gold achieved through oxidative leaching under standard conditions.